ilyess-sellami/ThreatHarvester/README.md

 - **Kibana** dashboards for **filtering and visualizing IoCs**.
 - **Dockerized** setup with automatic Elasticsearch and Kibana deployment.

+---

+## Supported Sources

+**Threat Harvester** collects IoCs from the following threat intelligence sources:

+- **OTX AlienVault** – Open Threat Exchange, provides community-sourced IoCs and threat intelligence feeds.
+- **MalwareBazaar - abuse.ch** – Repository of malware samples and related indicators like hashes and filenames.
+- **URLhaus - abuse.ch** – Tracks URLs involved in malware distribution campaigns.
+- **AbuseIPDB** – A database of reported abusive IP addresses, including spammers, attackers, and botnets.

+These sources ensure a broad coverage of IoCs, from malware and malicious URLs to abusive IPs, giving SOC teams a comprehensive view of the threat landscape.

+---

 ## Architecture Overview

 ...